DGP-Studio/Snap.Hutao.Docs/docs/en/statements/update-log.md

   - Optimize wake-up for scheduled tasks

 ## 1.4.14
-- Fix issue that new dev plan cannot be add
+- Fix issue that new dev plan cannot be added
 - Support English UI
 - Other minor bug fix